Employees creating DEI programs

 The example agenda above is a snapshot of the resources we provide our mentors and mentees here at Together.
 Through our platform, mentorship pairs and groups are guided through the entire process – from initial pairing to goal-setting and meeting scheduling, to reflection and feedback – ensuring that everyone gets the most out of the experience.

 With powerful progress tracking features and customizable templates, Together makes it easy to manage mentorship programs of any size.
-If you're interested in learning more about our platform, we invite you to get started with a free trial today; we're passionate about making mentorship work for everyone.
+If you're interested in learning more about our platform, we invite you to check out this interactive demo of the Together platform.

 About the Author